Xstasy03/Code-Quiz/README.md

 # Code Quiz

 ## Purpose
-A quiz for people to take so that they may display a their highscore
+A timed quiz for people to take so that they may display a their highscore amoung others.

 ## Live URL